Location: Sea World, Gold Coast, Queensland, Australia

 Mishka (female).
 Born 26 April 2017 at this facility (parents Hudson and Liya).
 Mishka was born with a twin but after nine days her mother devoted all her attention to Mishka and the sibling died.
 This had also happened in 2013, see note below.

 Note: Henry (male) born in this facility 9 May 2013.
 Transferred 7 October 2015 to Cochrane Polar Bear Habitat, Ontario, Canada.
 Henry was one of twins but his sibling died when his mother devoted all her attention to Henry.

 The Polar Bear Shores complex was completed in December 2000.
-It is designed to depict “an Arctic summer theme”.
+It is designed to depict “an Arctic summer theme” and to accomodate up to five bears.
 The open air exhibit is shaded, with chilled underwater viewing, and is the only polar bear display in Australia.

 Sea World have indicated that around 40% of visitors are from outside Australia.There are large underwater viewing windows and interpretive information is provided.

 The bears have been observed climbing, diving, swimming, foraging for food and resting.

 The complex comprises a public presentation area (the on-exhibit bear habitat facilities comprising pool and landscaped dry areas) and a service complex (the off-exhibit facilities comprising exercise yard, dens, pools, and support facilitities).